nkabbara/nkabbara.github.io/books/on-writing-well.md

 6. Unify tense in a sentence.
 7. Clarify who is talking to whom when action takes place.
 9. Check usage of words you're not sure about.
-10. Improve rythm after reading with your ear.
 8. Make sure sentence B, logically follows sentence A.
-11. If shifts exist-in subject, tense, tone, emphasis, time, place-that they have been clearly demarked between one sentence and the next.
+11. If shifts exist-in subject, tense, tone, emphasis, time, place, mood-that they have been clearly demarked between one sentence and the next.
-12. Improve narrative by moving timely information to the right place: should I have let the reader know this earlier in the sentence?
+12. Alter sequence when necessary: improve narrative by moving timely information to the right place: should I have let the reader know this earlier in the sentence?
+13. Appeal to the eye: vary sentence and paragraph length.
+14. Appeal to the ear: improve rythm after reading with your ear.

 Simplicity test:
 * What am I trying to say?